benjaminbollen/EthKyiv2024-Circles-Commons/README.md

 1. **Integration track of Circles**: awarded to the best idea of integrating Circles with any existing DeFi, Social apps or protocols, SocialFi, ZK protocols, wallets, web2 apps, ... but make sure it is value-aligned ;-)

-2. **Governing the Commons with Circles track**: awarded to the best implementation of Group Circles to "govern a common".
+2. **Governing the Commons with Circles track**: awarded to the best implementation of Group Circles to "govern a common". (see below for details)

 Either track requires to use either:
   - Circles v1 on Gnosis Chain mainnet